The Canberra Chapter board consists of ten peer-selected members.

 AMANDA DENNETT SCMP, PRESIDENT

-Amanda is an experienced communication professional, specialising in digital communication strategy, crisis communication, and media issues management.
+Amanda is an experienced strategic communication professional, specialising in digital communication, crisis communication, and media issues management.
 She is currently Head of Digital Experience at the Australian War Memorial.
 Amanda is completing a Master of Research at Swinburne University of Technology, researching Australian Government use of social media to engage with citizens.
 She has previously worked as a media adviser, lead a government video production team, and implemented social media customer service at the Department of Human Services.
 Amanda is passionate about the ethics of technology, GLAM, gender equality and sport.

-MICHAEL LIU, ACTING VICE PRESIDENT AND DIRECTOR OF EVENTS
+JUSTINE O’BRIEN SCMP, VICE PRESIDENT AND DIRECTOR OF PROFESSIONAL DEVELOPMENT

 HAILEY ROSS, TREASURER